jsstuff/xql/README.md

 Disclaimer
 ----------

-This library is used in production, but it doesn't contain all possible features of all available DB engines (currently only PG).
+This library is used in production, but it doesn't contain all possible features of all available DB engines.
+It started initially with only PostgreSQL support, but now also MySQL, MSSQL, and SQLite dialects are available.

 Be prepared for some minor API changes before the library stabilizes.

 Introduction
 ------------